fsprojects/Paket/docs/content/faq.md

 NuGet does not separate out the concept of indirect dependencies; if you install a package into your project and that package has further dependencies then all indirect packages are included in the `packages.config`.
 There is no way to tell which packages are only indirect dependencies.

-Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version [read more](controlling-nuget-resolution.html).
+Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version ([read more](controlling-nuget-resolution.html)).
 You have no control over this process.

 Paket on the other hand maintains this information on a consistent and stable basis within the [`paket.lock` file](lock-file.html) in the solution root.
 This file, together with the [`paket.dependencies` file](dependencies-file.html) enables you to determine exactly what's happening with your dependencies.